FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 ./ngrok http 9011
 ```

 We get random address which forwards to our FusionAuth instance.
-It'll be something like https://ce2f267ff5a5.ngrok.io.
+It'll be something like `https://ce2f267ff5a5.ngrok.io`.
 We can reference this value from our Android device and any traffic sent will be forwarded to FusionAuth.
+We will also use this for our iOS devices for consistency.

 Now, we can move to the coding.